Additional Information on External Exams

 - The CSU has a system-wide policy for IB exams for awarding transfer credit for admission.
 The CSU policy for IB can be found on the CSU website.

 - External exam policies for UC and CSU are subject to periodic modifications.
-The information on this chart comes from the resources under Important Notes for Students above.

 - External exam credit CANNOT be applied to IGETC Area 1B and CSU GE Area A3 (Critical Thinking areas of GE).